Guest Post – The collective power of money: why investing sustainably is good for your finances (and the climate)

 Germans are often described as world champions in saving.
-If you look at the statistics, this stereotype doesn’t come out of nowhere.
+If you look at the statistics, this stereotype doesn’t come out of anywhere.
 In 2019, a German private household had an average of €27,600 in savings.
 While this may sound reasonable at first glance, it is not necessarily so.

 Here are 3 reasons why it doesn’t make sense to keep your money in your savings account – but invest it sustainably instead.

 #1: We’re in a period of low interest rates

 We are currently in a period of low interest rates.
 Interest rates are so low right now that they are even being outpaced by inflation!
 Therefore, if you put your money in a savings account for five years, you would be able to buy less with that money after the five years, compared to today.

 This means that, from a financial perspective alone, you are better off investing your money instead of keeping it in your savings account.